-Retaliation: An intentional adverse action taken against another person on the basis of their participation in a protected activity under this Policy.
+The College prohibits retaliation against anyone who reports sexual misconduct, assists another in making a report or participates in an investigation of a report.
+Retaliation is an intentional adverse action taken against another person on the basis of their participation in a protected activity under this Policy.
 Retaliation can include intentional action taken by a party or allied third party as reprisal for participating in a protected activity or for supporting someone who engages in protected activity under this Policy.
 Retaliation may take the form of words or actions that constitute intimidation, threats, coercion, or other adverse action.
 However, to constitute retaliation, the words or actions must be sufficiently adverse to deter a reasonable person from reporting or assisting in reporting Prohibited Conduct, seeking protections under this Policy, or participating in a proceeding under this Policy.
 For example, words or actions that are only a minor annoyance or lack of good manners do not constitute retaliation.
-Retaliation allegations may be consolidated with other forms of Title IX Prohibited Conduct if the facts and circumstances significantly overlap.
-If the facts and circumstances do not significantly overlap, then the College retains discretion to adjudicate the allegations under a different but appropriate policy.
-For example, if a respondent retaliates against a complainant with regard to the filing of a complaint, that behavior could be consolidated with the other prohibited conduct alleged, provided appropriate notice is afforded.
+Retaliation allegations may be consolidated with other forms of Prohibited Conduct if the facts and circumstances significantly overlap.
+If the facts and circumstances do not significantly overlap, then the College retains discretion to adjudicate the allegations under a different but appropriate policy, or under the Non-Title IX Misconduct procedures outlined below; determinations as to which policy or policies will be used to address reported retaliation will be made at the discretion of the Title IX Coordinator or designee.
+For example, if a respondent retaliates against a complainant with regard to the filing of a complaint, that behavior could be consolidated with the other Prohibited Conduct alleged, provided appropriate notice is afforded.
 On the other hand, if the retaliatory conduct is committed by a respondent's friend who is not otherwise subject to a grievance under this Policy, that behavior could be adjudicated under another student or employee conduct policy which prohibits such behavior.

-The College prohibits retaliation, as defined above, in any form against any person who seeks to report potential violations of Title IX, assist another person in reporting potential violations of Title IX, or participate in a grievance process under the College's Sexual Misconduct Policy.
-Retaliation is a violation of this Policy, even if the facts in a formal complaint alleging Title IX Prohibited Conduct are ultimately not proven by a preponderance of the evidence.
+The College prohibits retaliation, as defined above, against any person who seeks to report potential violations of this Policy, who assists another person in reporting potential violations of this Policy, or who participates in a grievance process under this Policy.
+Retaliation is a violation of this Policy, even if the facts in a complaint alleging Prohibited Conduct are ultimately not proven by a preponderance of the evidence.

-Other Important Definitions Related to Prohibited Conduct:
+B. Other Important Definitions Related to Prohibited Conduct